What is a Secondary Storage? Types, Purposes, and Examples

 Examples of Secondary Storage Devices

 There are various types of secondary storage devices.
-Some popular and well-known examples of secondary storage devices include:
+Some popular and well-known secondary storage devices examples include:

 • Hard Disk Drive (HDD): If you asked someone what secondary storage was back in the old days, he would have told you HDD.
 They would not be able to give any other storage device examples.
 HDDs offer massive storage capacity but have compromised speed and power consumption disadvantages.
 These can be internal, external, or networked options (NAS).